Cliff Cotyledon (Cotyledon pendens) Indoor Care and Propagation Guide

 Wilted (wrinkled) and drooping leaves

 Wilted (wrinkled) and drooping leaves in Cotyledon pendens are caused by underwatering which results in too little moisture in the soil.
-Therefore, the plant cannot get enough water to take up to the leaves which loss their turgidity and begin to wilt.
+If the plant cannot get enough water to take up to the leaves which loss their turgidity and begin to wilt.

 To prevent wilting and wrinkled leaves, water the plant deeply during the growing season and allow the soil to dry out between waterings.
+Reduce watering in the cold season but do not allow the soil to dry out completely for a prolonged period of time.

 You liked it?
 Share on social media.